 What is Music PR?

-Music PR or Public Relations involves a promotional campaign strategy to stimulate interest among the public, media and record companies about a musician, band or other musical ensemble.
+Music PR or Public Relations involves a promotional campaign strategy to stimulate interest among the public, media, and record companies about a musician, band, or other musical ensembles.
 The campaign usually promotes new releases, books, or live tours.
 A music publicist capitalizes on an extensive network of contacts in both media circles and in the music industry to tell the artist’s story and establish the brand.
-A music publicist works with the musician/client to create both long and short term goals for recognition.
-With a successful music PR campaign, artist interviews, album and live show reviews as well as other promotional efforts keep the artist in the spotlight.
+A music publicist works with the musician/client to create both long and short-term goals for recognition.
+With a successful music PR campaign, artist interviews, album, and live show reviews as well as other promotional efforts keep the artist in the spotlight.

 How Music PR Works

 Music PR is all about the buzz.
 When an artist or band is everywhere you look on social media, in the press, or on tour; that's the buzz.
 A Music PR campaign strategizes around ways to get the public, media, and record companies excited about an artist, band, or musical ensemble.
 In preparation for the campaign's launch, the music publicist assembles a press kit and compiles a list of the music industry and media sources who can push the client and the music for greater visibility.
 Some of these relationships have been nurtured over years.
 Once the press materials go out, follow-up calls or other forms of communication will hopefully yield interviews, articles, reviews, or any other kind of promotion that keeps the client's persona and brand in the public's mind.